6BC Botanical Garden

 ALL PRIVATE EVENTS WITH MORE THAN FIVE ATTENDEES REQUIRE PREVIOUS APPROVAL.
 THIS INCLUDES FAMILY AND CHILDREN’S PARTIES AND MEMBER-HOSTED PARTIES.

-The garden must remain open to the public during your event.
+The garden must remain open to the public during your event (and must happen during open hours).

 • "Private" parties (birthday, wedding, etc.) may have no more than 30 people in attendance, so that we can fulfill our GreenThumb mandate of keeping the garden open to the general public at the same time as your event.